tlevine/dada.pink/bicycle-on-airplane/index.md

 the inconvenience.
 I estimate that the cost of repairs will be less that that of a box and about as inconvenient, so not getting a box was *still* a decent idea.
 Unless the frame is bent.
 That could be bad.

+The damage didn't seem that bad at first, and that the ride to town wasn't that long, so I rode it anyway.
+I put the right pedal on, even though it didn't go in all the way and was crooked, and I attached the front-right pannier bag with a bungee cable.
+I tried not to push very hard on the right side pedal.

+The pedal came off pretty quickly.
+I tried putting it back in a couple of times and then eventually just rode without it.
+I stayed in my highest gear the whole way so I didn't have to pedal as much.

+One of the times the pedal came off, I hurt my left thumb.
+I think I hyperextended the joint at the base of the first metacarpal.
+Also, my hands got a little bit cold eventually.

+## On the convenience of a bicycle
+Although many people had given rave reviews of cycling, I had refrained until this past December from acquiring one as it seemed really big, and I didn't want to have to carry it.
+But then I realized in December that I could ride it instead of carrying it, and then it seemed rather convenient, as I find booking and boarding public transit to be rather stressful and inconvenient.
+(I'm fine with the ride.)

+The appeal of a bicycle is that I can move between cities without using public transit.
+Well, this is actually just the beginning; the bicycle also makes it easier to go to places that aren't served well by public transit.

+Having the bicycle has been somewhat inconvenient since December, and it has been too cold for me to want to ride it very far.
+(More precisely, I'm fine with the cycling, but I didn't want to camp in cold weather.)
+I was still somewhat on-the-fence about whether it was worth it, but I figured that it would get more convenient in the warmer weather.

+Separate from my bicycle acquisition, I had made appointments in Amsterdam, Netherlands at the end of March and in Stockholm, Sweden at the end of May, so I had planned on riding between them.
+But there's water in-between North America and Europe, so I had to carry it across the ocean somehow.
+I couldn't figure out the bicycle policies for cruise ships, and flying on an airplane was so much cheaper, so that's what I took.

+How amazing that a bicycle still manages to inconvenience me in the Netherlands, where cycling should be super convenient!

 ##
 learned helplessness